 On February 6, 2014, the Oakland County Board of Commissioners welcomed Attorney General Bill Schuette to speak on the issue of Human Trafficking.
 Attorney General Bill Schuette collaborated with the state legislature to create the Michigan Commission on Human Trafficking with the goals of assessing the threat human trafficking poses to Michigan residents and developing policy recommendations to promote its exposure and prevention.

 Oakland County Commissioners Robert Hoffman and Philip Weipert honored Coach Cindy Tesolin of the Milford Equestrian Team on Thursday, February 6, 2014, with a Proclamation.
 Tesolin has dedicated her life and talent to empowering young people through competitive sports.
-She participated on the first high school equestrian team in the country at Milford High established in 1972.
+She participated on the first high school equestrian team in the country at Milford High School, which was established in 1972.

 On Wednesday, January 22, 2014, members of the Oakland County Board of Commissioners honored the late Judge Michael Martone for his years of outstanding service on the bench in the 52-4 District Court.
-He served the Clawson and Troy communities with great the distinction and was champion for young people.
+He served the Clawson and Troy communities with great distinction and was a champion for young people.

-Pictured left to right: Waterford Kettering High School Teacher Brian Wilson, Oakland County Commissioner Thomas F. Middleton reading the proclamation with Oakland County Commissioner Jim Runestad standing before they present the proclamation honoring Brian Wilson.
-Wilson was selected as Teacher of the Year by the Waterford Foundation for Public Education for his exception teaching ability and dedication in the classroom.
-He excellence in teaching has garnered him much praise from peers and students alike at Kettering High School, where he teaches.
+Pictured from left to right: Waterford Kettering High School Teacher Brian Wilson, Oakland County Commissioner Thomas F. Middleton reading the proclamation, with Oakland County Commissioner Jim Runestad.
+Wilson was selected as "Teacher of the Year" by the Waterford Foundation for Public Education for his exceptional teaching ability and dedication in the classroom.
+His excellence in teaching has garnered him much praise from peers and students alike at Kettering High School, where he teaches.